Restore Text First, Enhance Image Later: Two-Stage Scene Text Image Super-Resolution with Glyph Structure Guidance: Dataset and Benchmark

 \section{Dataset and Benchmark}

-Existing datasets like \citet{ma2023benchmark} offer only subtle degradation, as shown in Fig.~\ref{fig:difference} (a), making them insufficient for evaluating model robustness.
-To address the lack of both challenging and publicly available datasets tailored for scene text image super-resolution, especially for Chinese text, we introduce \textbf{UltraZoom-ST}, a challenging real-world benchmark.
-It is collected using ViVO X200 Ultra equipped with four fixed focal lengths (14 mm, 35 mm, 85 mm, 200 mm), enabling image pairs with extreme $\times 14.29$ zoom.
+Existing datasets like \citet{ma2023benchmark} offer only subtle degradation, as shown in \cref{fig:difference} (a), making them insufficient for evaluating model robustness.
+To address the lack of both challenging and publicly available datasets tailored for scene text image super-resolution, especially for Chinese text, we introduce \textbf{UZ-ST}, a challenging real-world benchmark.
+It is collected using ViVO X200 Ultra equipped with four fixed focal lengths (14 mm, 35 mm, 85 mm, 200 mm), enabling image pairs with a maximum zoom of $\times 14.29$.
 It includes diverse scenes—street views, book covers, advertisements, menus, and posters—captured under varied lighting, with all text lines manually annotated.
-However, such extreme zoom introduces severe misalignment that breaks pixel-wise optimization methods like~\citet{cai2019toward}, originally designed for moderate $\times 2$ to $\times 4$ zoom.
-To overcome this, we design a \textbf{ Cascade Coarse-to-fine Alignment} pipeline shown in Fig.~\ref{fig:difference} (b): images are first sorted by focal length, and each low-quality image is sequentially aligned to its next higher-focal neighbor using either optimization-based registration or feature-based extractors (e.g.,~\citet{lowe1999object,ripe2025}), then refined against the 200 mm ground truth for precise alignment.
+However, such zoom introduces severe misalignment that breaks pixel-wise optimization methods like~\cite{cai2019toward}, originally designed for moderate $\times 2$ to $\times 4$ zoom.
+To address this, we design a \textbf{Cascade Coarse-to-fine Alignment} pipeline (see \cref{fig:difference} (b)): images are first sorted by focal length, and each low-quality image is sequentially aligned to its next higher-focal neighbor using optimization-based registration or feature-based extractors \cite{lowe1999object,ripe2025}, then refined against the 200 mm ground truth.
+Finally, we manually filter or realign problematic cases to ensure precise alignment.

-Through meticulous annotating and aligning, we obtained a total of 5,036 image pairs, with 49,675 lines of text.
-We set images under 200mm focal lengths as GT, and obtain 1,439, 1,798, and 1,799 pairs for $\times 14.29$, $\times 5.71$, and $\times 2.35$ zooming modes, respectively.
-Among them, we randomly select 470, 589, and 581 pairs for evaluation under each zooming mode.
+Through meticulous annotation and alignment, we obtained 5,036 image pairs with 49,675 text lines.
+We treat images captured under 200 mm focal lengths as GT, yielding 1,439, 1,798, and 1,799 pairs for the $\times14.29$, $\times5.71$, and $\times2.35$ zoom modes, respectively.
+Among them, we randomly select 470, 589, and 581 pairs for evaluation under each zoom mode.
 Each image pair contains one or more text lines.
-These evaluation sets enable us to evaluate the performance of models under more complex and challenging scenarios.
+These evaluation sets allow us to assess model performance in more complex and challenging scenarios.